NathanRomike/espruino-projects/README.md

-Node.JS projects to learn the awesome ESP8266 board.
+Node.JS projects to learn the awesome ESP8266 wifi micro controller.

+#To do:
+##Add temp and humidity sensors
+##Implement Android interface
+##Add air quality sensor